MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/scom-reports-unhealthy-health-sets.md

 - The email address policy remains enabled because the Exchange Health Manager Worker process doesn't retry the failed operation.
 Depending on your organization's email address policy, the SMTP address of the mailbox could be assigned a different value than the UPN.

 - Some [Active Monitoring](/exchange/high-availability/managed-availability/managed-availability) probes generate errors in the Applications and Services event log if the SMTP address of a mailbox doesn't match the UPN.
-For example, the `RpsDeepTestPSProxyProbe/CertificateSid.<CN of health mailbox>` probe generates the Applications and Services event log error message that's displayed in the "Symptoms" section.
+For example, the `RpsDeepTestPSProxyProbe/CertificateSid.<CN of health mailbox>` probe generates the error message in the Applications and Services event log that's displayed in the "Symptoms" section.
 Such errors cause Operations Manager to report some health sets as unhealthy.

 ## Resolution